top of page

 What happened

-A lifeguard / supervisor was cleaning a pool at the Aquatic Centre using a vacuum connected by an electrical lead and battery, and manoeuvred around the bottom of the pool by an aluminium pole that could be attached to it.
+A lifeguard / supervisor was cleaning a pool at the Aquatic Centre using a vacuum connected by an electrical lead and battery, and manoeuvred around the bottom of the pool by an aluminium pole attached to it.
 This activity was part of the lifeguard’s responsibilities of cleaning, maintaining, and servicing the pools.

 The pole that the lifeguard was using on the day the incident occurred was extended to its maximum length of 9.7 metres.
 It was routinely extended to this length during the cleaning process.

 When the lifeguard removed the extended pole from the pool it was about 1 metre from the edge of the pool.
 However, the other end of the pole came in contact with uninsulated overhead 110 kilovolts powerlines, that ran above the back area of the pool, approximately 8.2 metres from the ground.
+The employee suffered electric burns and was unable to move for 10 minutes.

 What did the magistrate decide caused the injury?